... or keep scrolling to find out everything you need

 Quite simply, the stats don’t lie.
 If you’d like to pass your test quickly, no one does it better than Learn, Think, Drive.

-Some learners are complete beginners, others need varying degrees of refresher lessons.
+Some learners are complete beginners, others require varying degrees of refresher lessons.
+Everyone has different needs, but we can be flexible to accommodate.

 Regardless, each course requires learners to drive for 4 hours a day.